docker/docs/engine/swarm/admin_guide.md

 ### Maintain the quorum of managers

 If the swarm loses the quorum of managers, the swarm cannot perform management tasks.
 If your swarm has multiple managers, always have more than two.
-In order to maintain quorum, a majority of managers must be available.
+To maintain quorum, a majority of managers must be available.
 An odd number of managers is recommended, because the next even number does not make the quorum easier to keep.
 For instance, whether you have 3 or 4 managers, you can still only lose 1 manager and maintain the quorum.
 If you have 5 or 6 managers, you